StudiesStudying Social Anthropology in Basel

-From a methodological perspective the Institute of Social Anthropology represents primarily qualitative and interpretive approaches.
+From a methodological perspective social anthropology represents primarily qualitative and interpretive approaches.
 In particular, it nurtures the development of methods that can detect current changes under globalization.

 Prerequisites